Danjumajamiu/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion is a script to delete the directory my_first_directory that is in the /tmp directory, 10-back is a script to change the working directory to the previous one, 11-lists is a script to lists all files in the current directory,the parent of the working directory and the /boot directory in order in long list,
+9-firstdirdeletion is a script to delete the directory my_first_directory that is in the /tmp directory, 10-back is a script to change the working directory to the previous one, 11-lists is a script to lists all files in the current directory,the parent of the working directory and the /boot directory in order in long list, 12-file_type is a script to print the type of the file named iamafile in /tmp/iamafile,